top of page

 DIVERSIONS & DELIGHTS by John Gay

-Diversions & Delights is a one man play written by John Gay in which Oscar Wilde is presenting a lecture to a French audience in November, 1899.
+Diversions & Delights is a one-man play by John Gay, in which Oscar Wilde presents a lecture to a French audience in November 1899.

-For many years the show played to sell out houses throughout the world, starring Vincent Price in a tour deforce performance.
-Ironically the only city where if failed to find its proper audience was New York, where it played at the Eugene ONeill Theatre in April 1978.
-It was thought that it was too large a space for such an intimate show.
+The show, starring Vincent Price in a tour de force performance, sold out houses worldwide for many years.
+Ironically, the only city where it failed to find its proper audience was New York, where it played at the Eugene O'Neill Theatre in April 1978.
+It was thought that the space was too large for such an intimate show.

-Since Price's great success, the play has rarely been performed and had not been seen in New York since 1978 until TETCNY's revival.
-THE ENSEMBLE THEATRE COMPANY OF NEW YORK was proud to have SOLD OUT most of it's run.
+Since Price's great success, the play has rarely been performed and was not seen in New York since 1978 until TETCNY's revival.
+THE ENSEMBLE THEATRE COMPANY OF NEW YORK was proud to have SOLD OUT most of its run.

 Oscar Wilde, the great Irish author and poet, once the premiere wit of the late nineteenth century, was acclaimed for his plays such as Lady Windemeres Fan and The Importance of Being Ernest.
 His only published novel The Picture of Dorian Gray was a sensational hit while at the same time controversial.

-The married father of two gained even more infamy when he was seen openly accompanying the much younger Lord Alfred Bruce Bosie Douglas much to the consternation of Lord Alfreds father John Douglas, the 9th Marquess of Queensberry.
-Lord Alfred, who, after many attempts of both physical confrontations and innuendo about the pairs un-manly goings on, finally left a calling card accusing Wilde of Posing as a Somdomite (sic).
-This led to a trial of libel, which resulted in Wilde not only losing his case, but being found guilty of Gross Indecency, and sentenced to two years of hard labor.
+The married father of two gained even more infamy when he was seen openly accompanying the much younger Lord Alfred Bruce Bosie Douglas, much to the consternation of Lord Alfred's father, John Douglas, the 9th Marquess of Queensberry.
+Lord Alfred, who, after many attempts of both physical confrontations and innuendo about the pair's unmanly goings on, finally left a calling card accusing Wilde of posing as a Somdomite (sic).
+This led to a trial of libel, which resulted in Wilde losing his case and being found guilty of Gross Indecency and sentenced to two years of hard labor.

 bottom of page